 This list would not be complete without including the hard-to-miss Seattle Great Wheel.
 Hop in just before sunset to get an exclusive view of the sunset over the city’s stunning waterfront.
 If you’re afraid of heights or just don’t feel like going on the ride, you can also chill by the Waterfront Park right next to the Great Wheel.

 📍1301 Alaskan Wy, Seattle, WA 98101

 Why not watch the sunset from the beach?
 Alki Beach Park, located in West Seattle, is a scenic park with a long, gorgeous beach that has fine, white sand.
 From here you’ll be able to see Elliot Bay and Seattle’s city skyline in the distance.
 It’s also a popular destination to play beach volleyball in the summer.

 Maybe you want to move a bit further from the city and get lost in nature.
-If you’d prefer to skip the skyscraper views altogether and instead just look out to the water, Golden Gardens Park is your place.
-You could also stop by the nearby Sunset Hill Park — appropriately named since it’s an excellent sunset-viewing spot.
+If you’d prefer to skip the skyscraper views altogether and instead just look out to the water, Golden Gardens in Ballard is your place.
+It gets crowded with sunbathers and swimmers in the summer months but it’s a beautiful sunset spot year-round.

 6. Gas Works Park

 Gas Works Park, situated beside Lake Union, was the site of the former Seattle Gas Light Company gasification plant before being converted into a park.
 You can still see many remnants of the old plant here today!
 The way the light from the sunset illuminates the towers, tanks, and pipes, in addition to the sweeping city views seen from the park, makes this a unique location to watch the sunset.